 Viability should be set out in an independent viability assessment on terms agreed by the relevant parties, including the Council, and funded by the developer.

 This will involve an open book approach.
 The Council’s approach to financial viability, alongside details on tenure mix and the provision of affordable housing will be set out in a Supplementary Planning Document.

 The policy will be monitored and kept under review having regard to the Council’s Housing Strategy and any changes to evidence of housing needs."

-Full details of our affordable housing policies can be found in the Council's Development and infrastructure supplementary planning document.
+Full details of our affordable housing policies can be found in our Development and infrastructure supplementary planning documents.

 All new housing developments should be discussed with the Housing Enabling Team before any plans are drafted.
 Please find contact details at the bottom of this page.